If you are planning a trip within the United States or abroad, it is essential that you are properly informed regarding current requirements.

 For current F-1 and J-1 students, a VISA Advisor will reissue your Form I-20/DS-2019 with a travel signature within 5-7 business days.
 For alumni on OPT, your reissued I-20 will be available within 7-10 business days.
 When the signed Form I-20 or Form DS-2019 is ready, a VISA Advisor will send an you an email with instructions for accessing and printing the new form.

-Documents Needed for Re-Entry to the United States
+Entering the United States

 Individuals seeking admission to the U.S. in F-1 or J-1 status while enrolled as full-time students at CWRU* must have:

-• A valid passport or travel document
+- A passport or travel document valid for at least six months

 *Students who have applied or have been authorized for post-completion Optional Practical Training (OPT) or STEM OPT should read about traveling under the F-1 employment sections here.

-**If your visa stamp has expired or will expire before your planned return to the U.S., you must apply for a new one at a U.S. consular post abroad; you cannot apply for a visa within the United States.
+**If your visa stamp has expired or will expire before your planned return to the U.S., you must apply for a new visa at a U.S. consular post abroad; you cannot apply for a visa within the United States.
 The process should be the same as when you applied for a visa for the first time - visit the Obtaining a Visa section of our website - but it’s always a good idea to visit the Consulate’s website to review the process.
 Students who have properly maintained status do not have to pay a SEVIS fee to apply for a new visa.

-After Re-Entry to the United States
+After Reentry to the United States

-All students and their dependents should check their electronic I-94 information online upon re-entry to the U.S. and print a copy for their records.
-For Fs and Js, the I-94 information should have an end date of “D/S,” meaning “duration of status.”
+All students and their dependents should check their electronic I-94 information online upon reentry to the U.S. and print a copy for their records.
+For Fs and Js, the Form I-94 should have an end date of “D/S,” meaning “duration of status.”
 This means that your stay in the U.S. is valid as long as you maintain your nonimmigrant status.
 Your status end date is indicated on the I-20 for Fs and the DS-2019 for Js.

 If your I-94 is marked with a specific date rather than “D/S” or you notice any other incorrect information, please contact the VISA Office as soon as possible.